Kree: Earth-200080

 The reality from which The 18th Diplomatic Gestalt Envoy that crashed on the prime Marvel Universe hailed from.
 The Reality which Noh-Varr, the dimensional lost hero and rogue of said universe hails from.
 In his own words and the We Plex unit's historical account, it is a utopian parallel helmed by an intergalactic as well as inter-dimensional spanning Kree Empire.
 Where travel and interaction with parallel worlds across the quasiverse is par the course for the Kree Diplomatic Gestalt Naval fleet of their continuum.

 Hulk: The End

 In the one shot Hulk: The End, an alien robot tells an elderly Bruce Banner, the last human on the planet, that the death of the human race was widely celebrated throughout the Universe, so much so that the Skrulls and Kree had settled their differences in celebration.

 Ruins

 In Ruins, set in a universe where everything went wrong, when a Kree fleet led by Mar-Vell were going to invade Earth, they discovered the body of Silver Surfer, whose Power Cosmic was released negating the ships' cloaking.
 Then a nuclear assault was launched from Earth towards them, making them crash land on Earth.
-The surviving Kree were captured by the government and sent to a concentration camp set on nuclear test site, getting cancer and slowly dying.
+The surviving Kree were captured by the government and sent to a concentration camp built on a nuclear test site, giving them terminal cancer.